lucas-mior/dwmblocks2/README.md

 ## Configuration
 Edit `blocks.h`.
-By default it uses all blocks in `blocks/` directory, plus the clock block, which is part of dwmblocks2 itself.
+By default it uses all blocks in `blocks/` directory, plus the clock block.
-You are encouraged to edit `main.c` to suit your needs.
+You can use external programs or C functions of prototype `void function_name(int, Output *)`, defined in `block_functions.c` and declared in `block_functions.h`.
+Checkout the clock block for an example.

 ## Notes
 - Each command specificed on `blocks.h` is not interpreted by the shell,